 Dr. McGinnis’s name appears in the 1913 Bell Telephone Directory.
 He was located on Duncan Street and his telephone number was 184.

 Dr. McGinnis died of complications from influenza in Wallaceburg on the 21st of October, 1918.
 He was buried at Riverview Cemetery in Wallaceburg.
-According to the 1921 census, Mrs. McGinnis continued to live in Wallaceburg with her son Daniel after her husband’s death.
-They resided on Nelson Street.
+According to the 1921 census, Mrs. McGinnis continued to live in Wallaceburg on Nelson Street, with her son Daniel after her husband’s death.

-*His son Dr. Daniel McGinnis served with the Canadian Armed Serves during World War I. At the time of his enlistment he was in medical school at the University of Western Ontario.
+*Dr. McGinnis’s son Dr. Daniel McGinnis served with the Canadian Armed Serves during World War I. At the time of his enlistment he was in medical school at the University of Western Ontario.
 After the war, Dr. Daniel McGinnis completed his medical degree and moved to Detroit to practice medicine.
 He also served in World War II with the United States Army.
+He died in 1957.